jgte/md_TOC_generator/BattlePlan.md

 #### Strategy and funding - João Encarnação

+#### Activity: Strategy and funding - João Encarnação

-** Description: Long-term planning, development directions, what features to not develop, securing people and funding to reach the planned objectives
+**Description:** Long-term planning, development directions, what features to not develop, securing people and funding to reach the planned objectives
-** Resources:
+**Resources:**
 * TBD

 #### Outreach - TBD